BlueBrain/sonata-extension/source/blueconfig.rst

     .. blueconfig_value:: Dt
         :type: float
         :required: True
-        :unit:
+        :unit: ms
         :description:
-         Length of a single integration timestep in milliseconds (ms)
+         Length of a single integration timestep

     .. blueconfig_value:: ProspectiveHosts
         :type: int
         :required: False
         :unit:
         :description:
+         deprecated

     .. blueconfig_value:: BonusSynapseFile
         :type: abspath
         :required: False
         :unit:
         :description:
-         Use Projection instead
+         Use Projection instead.
+Name of additional files containing synapse data.
+This is useful for introducing synapses from "external" sources such as long range connections from other brain regions.

     .. blueconfig_value:: CircuitTarget
         :type: string
         :required: False
         :unit:
         :description:
-         Optional parameter which will restrict the neurons instantiated to those in the named target.
+         Parameter which will restrict the neurons instantiated to those in the named target.
 Target can be from start.target or target file given to TargetFile paramter.)

 .. blueconfig_section:: Stimulus
     :description: